List of EastEnders characters introduced in 2022: Davinder "Nugget" Gulati

-Nugget becomes concerned for Suki's safety when she reconciles with Nish close to Halloween 2024, unaware that it is being done under duress after Nish discovered Suki's part in the murder of Keanu Taylor (Danny Walters).
-When Stacey Slater (Lacey Turner) expresses her concerns to Nugget and Avani on Halloween night, they rush back to the house, where they prevent Nish's attempt to rape Suki.
-A remorseful Nish falsely confesses to Keanu's murder himself, resulting in his arrest, leaving Nugget stunned.
-When Nish escapes from prison more than a month later, Nugget is horrified to discover Nish hiding in a dilapidated house outside Walford; Nish then proceeds to guilt trip Nugget into assisting him in evading the authorities by delivering food and water to the house and later faking his death in his plan to sabotage Suki and Eve's wedding.
-When Nugget starts behaving suspiciously, Denise Fox (Diane Parish) follows him and sees him with Nish.
+Nuggets becomes concerned for Suki's safety when she reconciles with Nish close to Halloween 2024, unaware that it is being done under duress after Nish discovered Suki's part in the murder of Keanu Taylor (Danny Walters).
+When Stacey Slater (Lacey Turner) expresses her concerns to Nuggets and Avani on Halloween night, they rush back to the house, where they prevent Nish's attempt to rape Suki.
+A remorseful Nish falsely confesses to Keanu's murder himself, resulting in his arrest, leaving Nuggets stunned.
+When Nish escapes from prison more than a month later, Nuggets is horrified to discover Nish hiding in a dilapidated house outside Walford; Nish then proceeds to guilt trip Nuggets into assisting him in evading the authorities by delivering food and water to the house and later faking his death in his plan to sabotage Suki and Eve's wedding.
+When Nuggets starts behaving suspiciously, Denise Fox (Diane Parish) follows him and sees him with Nish.
 Nish attacks Denise with a champagne bottle, and goes to Suki and Eve's wedding where he poisons Eve.
 He then grabs Suki and falls off the hotel balcony with her after Ravi pushes him.
-Nugget is devastated by Nish's death, and blames Denise.
-Nugget is furious when he catches Denise and Ravi embracing, causing him to clash with Denise.
+Nuggets is devastated by Nish's death, and blames Denise.
+Nuggets is furious when he catches Denise and Ravi embracing, causing him to clash with Denise.